Updated T2K measurements of muon neutrino and antineutrino disappearance using 3.6 $\times$ 10$^{21}$ protons on target: Analysis method

 \subsection{Impact of systematic uncertainties}

-The systematic uncertainties we include in this analysis are associated with neutrino beam flux modeling, neutrino interaction cross-section modeling, and detector response.
+The systematic uncertainties we include in this analysis are associated with neutrino beam flux modeling, neutrino interaction cross section modeling, and detector response.
 The first two sources of systematic uncertainties are constrained by fitting our model to the ND280 near-detector data as described in \cref{sec:nd280}.
 The systematic uncertainties constrained by the near detector are included as input constraints in the far-detector analysis. \cref{tab:syst_errors} shows the contribution to the total relative uncertainty from each source of the systematic error on the predicted number of events in each SK sample.
 Both $\nu$- and \nubar-mode are reduced from 12\% to 3 and 4\% respectively thanks to the near-detector analysis.
-Some cross-section systematics are not constrained by the near-detector.
-The larger relative error on the 1R$\mu$ \nubar sample is mainly due to the large uncertainty in low energy pion production modeling.
-The far detector systematic error (SK det.) includes uncertainties in ring counting efficiencies, event selection, fiducial volume, secondary particle interactions, and photo-nuclear effects.
+Some cross section systematics are not constrained by the near detector.
+The larger relative error on the 1R$\mu$ \nubar sample is mainly due to the large uncertainty in low-energy pion-production modeling.
+The far detector systematic error (SK det.) includes uncertainties in ring counting efficiencies, event selection, fiducial volume, secondary particle interactions, and photonuclear effects.

+Compared with the previous analysis, the total systematic error was reduced by 45\% and 9\%, for the 1R$\mu$ $\nu$-mode and $\nubar$-mode event rates respectively.
+As expected, this improvement is driven by the new flux tuning and new neutrino interaction modeling that are reduced overall by 36\% and 21\% for the two samples.
+The total systematic error must be compared with the statistical uncertainty which is 5.6\% and 8.5\%.

-\subsection{Oscillation Analysis}
+\subsection{Oscillation analysis}

 The oscillation probabilities are calculated using a slight modification of the 3-flavor PMNS oscillation framework.
-The \numu survival probability is approximately given by
+The \numu survival probability, not including the matter effect for simplicity, is approximately given by